 1. BMW 5 Series Touring

 We said nobody does it better than the BMW 3 Series Touring but we were wrong.
-BMW does it slightly better with this, the larger 5 Series Touring which is blessed with a 570-litre boot.
-Comes with an array of powerful yet efficient engines, has a comfortable and accommodating interior, and yet still drives with all the verve you’d expect of a BMW.
+If you lease a BMW 5 Series Touring you'll be blessed with a 570-litre boot.
+It comes with an array of powerful yet efficient engines, has a comfortable and accommodating interior, and yet still drives with all the verve you’d expect of a BMW.
 The only slight issue is that the company refuses to do an M5 Touring, really.

 2. Audi A6 Allroad